parsontodd/leadership-README/README.md

    * While I've never been a software developer, I've developed an appreciation for developer productivity and am motivated (passionate?) to make software developers' lives better.
 I think this stems from growing up in a shared services organization that can, at times, feel removed from the people delivering value to our customers.
  * Logical thinking but struggles to color outside the lines
    * If you make a case, I can typically find the rationale behind just about any proposed solution.
 BUT, I struggle challenging your reasoning (conflict avoidance or just ignorance?).
+ * Being vulnerable
+   * I'm working on being more vulnerable and trying to make Work Todd as close to Outside-of-Work Todd as possible.